Is Younique MLM a Scam Pyramid Scheme? – Exposed in My Review!

 You’ll start earning commissions from your downline once you reach Pink status.

-Currently, carrying on to the complicated part of the compensation strategy:
+Now, let’s move on to the more complex part of the compensation strategy:

 • SECOND GENERATION ARISTOCRACIES – the amount of money you make when a participant of the initial generation downline hires somebody who markets Younique products.

-The percent of royalties you get (which can differ from 3-6%) is figured out by the number of people you recruit and the amount of them who go on to recruit others.
+The percentage of royalties you receive (ranging from 3% to 6%) is determined by the number of people you recruit and the percentage of them who go on to recruit others.

 Can You Make Money With Younique MLM?

-You can absolutely earn money with Younique online marketing.
-If you’re gonna place in the amount of work to come to be a Younique Speaker, you may too generate some good cash.
+You can make money with Younique online marketing.
+If you’re willing to put in the work to become a Younique Speaker, you can earn a good income.

-To accomplish Green Condition, you have to market $500 each month, have three qualified speakers (each of whom should sell $125 monthly), as well as have complete circle sales of $2000 every month.
+To reach Green Status, you need to sell $500 each month, have three qualified speakers (each selling $125 monthly), and achieve total circle sales of $2000 per month.

-This is the overall sales for everybody on your team, both the people you sponsored and those listed below them.
+However, there is a $10,000 limit on wholesale income for your business.
+This includes the sales of everyone on your team, both the people you sponsored and those below them.

-When you get to Eco-friendly standing, your compensation boosts to 30% and also you obtain an extra 5% on circle sales.
+Once you reach Green Status, your compensation increases to 30%, and you get an additional 5% on circle sales.

-This leaves you with a 3% commission on the remainder of your earnings.
-If you are paid as an Eco-friendly speaker, the very least you can get is $490.
+You will receive a 3% commission on the rest of your earnings.
+If you are paid as a Green Speaker, the minimum you can earn is $490.

-Right here is an example calculation to assist you in better understanding this situation:
+Here is an example calculation to help you better understand this situation:

 • Individual Sales: $500 x 0.30 = $150.